rajington/windowsapp/README.md

 #### Auto-Reload Configs

-If you enable "Auto-Reload Configs" in the menu, Windows.app will watch for changes in `~/.windowsapp.coffee`, `~/.windowsapp.js`, and the directory `~/.windowsapp`.
+When you enable this feature via the menu, Windows.app will watch for changes in `~/.windowsapp.coffee`, `~/.windowsapp.js`, and the directory `~/.windowsapp`.
 This directory is intended as a fine place to put files you want to `require`.
 Any time the contents of either of these files change, or any file in the entire `~/.windowsapp` tree changes, Windows.app reloads your configs.

 (Note: if your editor likes to backup your files into the same directory, you may want to change that first, or it'll mess with auto-reload.)